speechbrain/speechbrain/docs/tutorials/nn.rst

    nn/recurrent-neural-networks-and-speechbrain.ipynb

-.. rubric:: `🔗 Using Wav2Vec 2.0 / HuBERT / WavLM and Whisper from HuggingFace with SpeechBrain <nn/using-wav2vec-2.0-hubert-wavlm-and-whisper-from-huggingface-with-speechbrain.html>`_
+.. rubric:: `🔗 Fine-tuning or using Whisper, wav2vec2, HuBERT and others with SpeechBrain and HuggingFace <nn/using-wav2vec-2.0-hubert-wavlm-and-whisper-from-huggingface-with-speechbrain.html>`_
    :heading-level: 2

 .. list-table::